 Self-Encrypting Disk Security Configuration and Operation

-‘Users’ of the disk (which could be multiple applications, virtual hosts instances, etc.) could set a ‘User Password’ for the parts of the disk they can encrypt.
-Since there is the possibility that user passwords get unintentionally removed on the platform secure storage area (due to a TPM wipe or hardware failure for example), the concept of a ‘Master Password’ is provided to recover from the loss of user passwords – which itself is a security risk, so vendors allow the possibility of changing how this Master Password behaves by setting different levels.
+“Users” of the disk (which could be multiple applications, virtual hosts instances, etc.) could set a “User Password” for the parts of the disk they can encrypt.
+Since there is the possibility that user passwords get unintentionally removed on the platform secure storage area (due to a TPM wipe or hardware failure, for example), the concept of a “Master Password” is provided to recover from the loss of user passwords.
+This in itself is a security risk, so vendors allow the possibility of changing how this Master Password behaves by setting different levels.

-Security level High: the MEK is decrypted and verified by KEK, and Master password can unlock the device and reset the user password, but the data remains intact (since the DEK is retained).
+- Security level High: the MEK is decrypted and verified by KEK, and the Master password can unlock the device and reset the user password, but the data remains intact (since the DEK is retained).

-Security level Maximum: The Master password can reset the user password, but only if data is erased (since the DEK is changed, the encrypted data remains but is effectively useless without the original DEK).
+- Security level Maximum: The Master password can reset the user password, but only if data is erased (since the DEK is changed, the encrypted data remains but is effectively useless without the original DEK).